This post was originally published August 25, 2014 and has been updated with additional content, resources, and images.

-Ducts within your home can spring leaks for a wide variety of reasons, and at any time, making it a somewhat tough problem to lookout for.
+Ducts within your home can spring leaks for a wide variety of reasons, and at any time, making it a somewhat tough problem to anticipate.
 That’s why it’s important to have your HVAC system regularly maintained.
 Still, if you suddenly have a higher-than-average energy bill, your air conditioner or furnace seems to have to work harder to cool or heat your home, or some rooms are noticeably different in temperature or stuffier than others, you may have leaks in your ducts.
 These leaks within the home can be costly, make your appliances wear out faster, make your home less comfortable, and waste energy over time.
-In fact, leaky ducts can be one of the largest energy wasters in the home that hinders your attempts at cutting down your energy bills!
+In fact, leaky ducts can be one of the largest energy wasters in the home that hinders your attempts at cutting down your energy bills.

-Duct Mastic Duct mastic can be easily applied using a paintbrush and is readily available at most home improvement stores.
-It is a gooey substance that provides good coverage and can be applied generously to duct joints and leaks.
-When used appropriately (not spread too thin) duct mastic is a great option for ensuring that the seal will not fail over time.
-Quality mastic will last as long as your duct system.
-Mastic is also a good choice for those hard-to- reach areas, and those sharply angled duct joints.
+Duct mastic is a gooey material that can be easily applied using a paintbrush and is readily available at most home improvement stores.
+Mastic can be applied generously to duct joints and leaks and is a great option for ensuring that the seal will not fail over time.
+Probably the biggest upside of using mastic is that it is a great choice for those hard-to- reach areas and sharply angled duct joints.

-Tapes Flat metal tape coated with an adhesive is good for filling holes and gaps.
+To fill in holes and gaps, flat metal tape coated with an adhesive is a great choice.
 Foil tape should only be used for sealing.
 Quality tapes can be hard to find and must often be purchased at specialty heating stores.
-Purchasing low quality tapes from Home Centers is not recommended because there is a high risk of failure after only a few years.
+Purchasing low quality tapes from home improvement stores is not recommended because there is a high risk of failure after only a few years.

-A Word of Caution The term “duct tape” is quite misleading.
+The term “duct tape” is quite misleading.
 Although the name of this product makes it sound perfect for the job at hand, never seal ducts with duct tape.
 Duct tape is not approved for use on ducts and, despite the fact that it works great for a variety of heavy-duty projects, doesn’t stand up to the conditions of an HVAC system.
 At Murray Lampert Design, Build, Remodel, we prefer to use duct mastic to seal and repair ducts.
 We like it because it stands the test of time and makes it easy to fill in those irregularly shaped areas of ductwork.
 If you have a leaky duct to repair, consider your unique circumstances and which material you feel most comfortable working with.
 A word of advice with either option: choose a high-quality product.
-For quality HVAC installations and service, I recommend Mauzy Heating & Air Conditioning.
+Don’t hesitate to ask someone at a home improvement store for their recommendation on the best product for the job your trying to accomplish.
+For quality HVAC installations and service, I recommend Mauzy Heating & Air Conditioning in San Diego.